2. Symmetry-Reduced Energy Pre-screening (Scanning)

 4. accumulates unique configurations until a batch is formed

-5. evaluates the batch using M3GNet
+5. evaluates the batch using the selected machine-learning backend

 Sampling is controlled by the parameters: